 That’s good for a basic start at detecting when problems are probably happening, but we need more context to find out what is going wrong.
 So, we try to add more context using tags or labels, which generate new time series.

 number_http_requests might get tagged with something like HTTP status code, creating a new time series on disk for each unique value of status code - a new time series is created for

 This multiplicative effect gets greater and greater as we add more tags and labels.
 If we want to know which host a metric came from, or which container, or which user was associated with a given request, and so on, the cost of storing all that data goes up exponentially.
 Likewise, if we want to track percentiles instead of averages, this will create multiples of the metric(s) in question.

 We call this the “Dimensions of Doom” problem.
 The number of time series quickly becomes overwhelming, and impossible to store for tools that aren't designed to handle it, much less read it back quickly enough to help you figure out where issues lie.

-To solve this problem your tool must be able to handle high cardinality data—data with a lot of distinct possible values.
-Honeycomb’s storage model solves this completely by shifting to an event-based model, where raw values are stored and queried instead of aggregating everything up front.
+To solve this problem, your metric analysis tool must handle high-cardinality data—data with a lot of distinct possible values.
+Honeycomb’s storage model solves this entirely by shifting to an event-based model, where raw values are stored and queried instead of aggregating everything upfront.

-Metrics tools do something else that’s problematic for fast, interactive DevOps problem solving: they aggregate away raw data to save space over time.
-For some use cases this makes sense, since it’s rarely necessary to, for example, know exactly which measurement of CPU usage or RAM a server had in a given time window.
-But this loss of resolution can make it very difficult to ask more questions of the data and get usable answers when you’re trying to debug a production problem quickly.
+Metric analysis tools often do something else that’s problematic for fast, interactive DevOps problem solving: they aggregate away raw data to save space over time.
+For some use cases, this makes sense since it’s rarely necessary to, for example, know exactly which measurement of CPU usage or RAM a server had in a given time window.
+But this loss of resolution can make it very difficult to ask more data questions and get usable answers when you’re trying to debug a production problem quickly.